Wing-YQ-Chen/AndroidCucumber/README.md

 This is a Python project of code displaying only for the upcoming interviews.

-Only a simple BDD example here which is an Android app testing framework base on the Behave and UiAutomator2
+Only a simple BDD example here which is a Web testing framework base on the Selenium.

 And I am still preparing the Selenium codes of testing for websites